Shooting survivor's father admits email changes in CNN spat

 Associated Press

-The network says Glenn Haab, the father of Marjory Stoneman Douglas junior Colton Haab, doctored emails to push a claim that the network told his son what to say at the forum.
-Colton Haab backed out of the Feb.
-21 event.

-CNN denies scripting any remarks and released an email exchange between a CNN producer and Glenn Haab that it says Glenn Haab altered.
-The altered email was sent to other news outlets, including Fox News.
+CNN countered with a release of email exchanges between producer Carrie Stevenson, Colton Haab and his father Glenn and accused Glenn Haab of deliberately altering email sent to Fox News and the Huffington Post.

+"It is unfortunate that an effort to discredit CNN and the town hall with doctored emails has taken any attention away from the purpose of the event," the network said in a statement.

-Haab acknowledges omitting some words from the email but says he didn't do it on purpose.
+Glenn Haab told The Associated Press he omitted some words from the email but said he didn't do it on purpose.

-The spat led to several conservative website stories accusing CNN of a pro-gun control bias.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.